 In particular, a major weakness that has received attention during the pandemic has been related to inequalities in vaccine uptake.
 The rapid development of vaccines against COVID-19 initially brought the hope of a rapid end to the pandemic due to the start of vaccination campaigns in certain parts of the world toward the end of 20205–8) but inequalities in vaccine uptake made these pharmaceutical interventions ultimately unable to replicate the success of the smallpox vaccination program, which was crucial to control this disease9.

-This problematic is a multifaceted issue resulting from a combination of factors, among which are failed public health measures10, inequality in vaccine access between high- and low-income countries11,12, and vaccine hesitancy13.
+This problem is a multifaceted issue resulting from a combination of factors, among which are failed public health measures10, inequality in vaccine access between high- and low-income countries11,12, and vaccine hesitancy13.
 Furthermore, it is well established that this issue has affected in particular individuals in certain underrepresented groups (e.g., Black, Asian, or Indigenous) as well as individuals with socio-economic disadvantages14–20.

 Reasons given for this inequality have included medical mistrust due to systemic medical racism16,21, mistrust in vaccines14, and the influence of conspiracy theories21–23.
 However, it is important also to consider that vaccination uptake can be influenced by geographical (spatial) factors.
 In this regard, differences in COVID-19 vaccination rates have been associated with varied regional attitudes towards vaccination24, spatial differences in vaccine access and supply, vaccination location availability, and lack of prioritization of areas where vulnerable groups reside7,25.
 Other studies have also shown heterogeneity in vaccine uptake within small governmental administrative units such as counties26–29, and that accounting for geographical differences in vaccination can help predict patterns of booster uptake30.